SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: THE MAGNETIC FIELDS OF PROMINENT CMZ MOLECULAR CLOUDS

 \subsubsection{M359.948-0.052 (Circum-nuclear Disk)}

-The Circum-nuclear Disk (CND) is a set of clouds located within 5 pc of Sgr A$\rm^*$.
-The CND has an inclination of $\sim$70\degree\ relative to the plane of the sky and an inner radius of $\sim1.5$ pc \citep{Guerra2023,Lau2013}.
-The CND is labeled in Figure \ref{fig:50kms}.
+The Circum-nuclear Disk (CND) is located within 5 pc of the super massive black hole Sgr A$\rm^*$ (labeled in Figure \ref{fig:50kms}).
+The CND has an inclination of $\sim$70\degree\ relative to the plane of the sky and an inner radius of $\sim1.5$ pc \citep{Lau2013,Guerra2023}.

-Continuum Stokes $I$ imaging with HAWC+ at 19.7, 31.5, 37.1, and 53 \micron\ show a very clear set of clouds that are gravitationally related (either orbiting or infalling) to Sgr A* \citep{Lau2013, Guerra2023} and are experiencing gravitational shear.
-At far-infrared wavelengths \cite{Molinari2011}, the structure of the CND is only faintly apparent, with the emission being dominated by more extended, cooler CMZ dust, which is located external to the central 5 pc.
-The 214 \micron\ Stokes $I$ maps are consistent with these images.
+Images by SOFIA/FORCAST at 19.7, 31.5, and 37.1, and SOFIA/HAWC+ images at 53 \micron\ show a clear indication that the CND is experiencing gravitational shear \citep{Lau2013,Guerra2023}.
+At far-infrared wavelengths \citep[250 \micron,][]{Molinari2011}, the structure of the CND is only faintly apparent, with the emission being dominated by more extended, cooler CMZ dust, which is located external to the central 5 pc.
+The FIREPLACE 214 \micron\ Stokes $I$ maps are consistent with these images.

-In polarimetry, the CND has been measured at 53 \micron\ at 5\arcsec\ resolution.
-These pseudovectors show a field that is highly aligned with the dust streamer morphology \citep{Guerra2023} who argue for a steady-state shear flow leading to a magnetic field that traces the morphology of the CND arms.
-They estimate a $\sim$milligauss magnetic field strength for the fields in the CND using a modified version of the Davis-Chandrasekhar-Fermi technique \citep{Davis1951, CF1953} that takes shear into account.

-The FIREPLACE dataset contains $\rm\sim$50 Nyquist-sampled magnetic field pseudovectors in the vicinity of the CND.
-In contrast to the shorter wavelength observations, the inferred magnetic field is quite ordered and is largely oriented parallel to the projected long axis of the CND, which itself is oriented at an angle of about 20 degrees with respect to the Galactic plane.